BlueBrain/nexus-forge/docs/source/interaction.rst

 Versioning
 ----------

+|Binder_Versioning| to explore more about forge versioning capabilities.

 Resources can be versioned, if the configured `Store` supports it. `forge.tag` is equivalent to a git tag while `forge.freeze` replaces all resources' references within a given `Resource` by a version identifier